The Sixties – science

 So, as with most of these studies on the physico-chemical characteristics of the airway secretions, unfortunately there were no firm conclusions which significantly advanced understanding of the basic defect of the condition.
 It is interesting that these authors again mentioned the possible role of the electrolyte content of the sputum which eventually turned out to be very relevant.

-Professor Giulio Barbero (1923-1997) (figure 6) was internationally recognised for his research in CF and patient advocacy.
+Professor Giulio Barbero (1923-1997) (fig. 5) was internationally recognised for his research in CF and patient advocacy.
 He published extensively on CF and general paediatric topics from 1953 to 2001.
 He was Head of Pediatrics at the University of Missouri, Columbia from 1972-1989.
 He gave the third Joseph Levy Memorial Lecture at the European CF Meeting in Jerusalem in 1996 entitled “The Science and Humanity of Cystic fibrosis”.

 1963 Kwart H, Mosley WW Jr, Katz M. The chemical characterization of human tracheobronchial secretion: a possible clue to the origin of fibrocystic mucus.
 Ann N Y Acad Sci 1963; 106:709-21.
 [PubMed]